pyyupsk/nextjs-template/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Feel free to use this template for your Next.js projects!

 ---

-This project was created with ❤️ by [Zylo23](https://github.com/Zylo23)
+This project was created with ❤️ by [ファース](https://github.com/pyyupsk)